 In accordance with accounting guidance on goodwill and other intangible assets, we perform annual impairment analysis to assess the recoverability of goodwill and indefinite-lived intangible assets.
 We assess the impairment of goodwill of our reporting units and indefinite-lived intangible assets annually, or more often if events or changes in circumstances indicate that the carrying value may not be recoverable.
 We may first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If, after assessing the totality of events and circumstances, we determine that it is more likely than not that the fair value of the reporting unit is greater than its carrying amount, the quantitative impairment test is unnecessary.
 If the reporting unit does not pass the qualitative assessment, then the reporting unit's carrying value is compared to its fair value.
 The fair values of the reporting units are estimated using market and discounted cash flow approaches.
 Goodwill is considered impaired if the carrying value of the reporting unit exceeds its fair value.
-Application of the goodwill impairment test requires judgment, including the identification of reporting units, assignment of assets and liabilities to reporting units, assignment of goodwill to reporting units, and determination of the fair value of each reporting unit.
+Application of the goodwill impairment test requires judgment, including the identification of reporting unit.
 Valuation techniques consistent with the market approach and income approach are used to measure the fair value of each reporting unit.
 Significant judgments are required to estimate the fair value of reporting units including estimating future cash flows, and determining appropriate discount rates, growth rates, company control premium and other assumptions.
 Changes in these estimates and assumptions could materially affect the determination of fair value for each reporting unit.
 We perform our annual impairment test on October 31 of each year.